How To Jump Start A Great Money Talk

 When my daughter was a pre-teen, we watched many episodes of “The Shopping Bags” together.
 I remember having great debates on whether higher priced products outperform their lower priced equivalents.
 Now, as a young adult, I see this positive influence on her own shopping behaviour.

-Do you like Dragon’s Den or Shark’s Tank?
-These shows can inspire a family chat about money and investing.
+Do you like Dragon’s Den?
+It’s another chance for a family chat about money and investing.
 My husband, kids and I love challenging each other’s ideas about what makes a great investment.

 5) Ask a great question and keep it positive